stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 The application during the login attempt will be able to route each login attempt to the correct `Account Store` (or Mirrored Directory) based on the sub-domain.
 The Stormpath REST API and SDKs allow you to search/iterate account store mapping and associate a login attempt with an account store.

 {% docs note %}
- Collecting tenant through sub-domain is one way of
+ Collecting tenant through sub-domain is one way of understanding the tenant, their are also other mechanisms for handling multi-tenancy within Stormpath.
+Please check out our [multi-tenancy guide](/guides/multi-tenant) for more info
 {% enddocs %}

 ## Supplementing Mirrored Active Directory / LDAP with Account Linking

 Since Mirrored Directories are read-only, your application may require the ability to set additional groups / roles, store additional details, or even associate an account with an additional Facebook or Google account within Stormpath.

-This is using and storing account hrefs in the account `Custom Data`.
+This is accomplished using a separate master `Directory` and storing account hrefs in the account `Custom Data`.

+{% docs notes %}
+The master directory is not an `Account Store` for the application.
+Users will not be able to login to the master directory, they will authenticate against the Active Directory or LDAP `Mirrored Directory`
+{% enddocs %}

 The `customData` resource is a schema-less JSON object (aka ‘map’, ‘associative array’, or ‘dictionary’) that allows you to specify whatever name/value pairs you wish.
-This is perfect for this use-case.

-In this more advanced scenario, accounts will still authenticate against the `Mirrored Directories`, but after a successful login attempt, the account will be duplicated into another directory and linked with custom data to provide the association between accounts.
+A common strategy is to store an array of account links (account's `href` property) on an account so they can be accessed easily.

+### Provisioning Accounts

+When provisioning accounts in the master directory, their are some best practices Provisioned accounts for account linking usually follows this work flow:

+1. A user authenticates with an application.
+1. Once authenticate:
+    1. Search for the account in the master directory (this can be done by username or email)
+    2. If user does not exist in the master directory, create it.
+    3. Store a link to the account in the mirrored directory as custom data on the created account in the master directory

+Since Stormpath enforces specific required fields (`email`, `password`, `giveName`, `surname`) some of these may fields may require dummy data to get around the enforcement.
+Since

+This created duplicated account in the master directory will act as a holder for additional account links and other metadata that you need to store for the account.

+### Synchronizing the Accounts

+Accounts data that is stored in the master directory may need to sync with modification of data in the Active Directory or LDAP server.
+There are a couple possibilities that are common to accomplish this:

+1. Sync on authentication
+2. Use a script to sync at regular time intervals

+Syncing on authentication means that when a use authenticates successfully, any changes in the mirror directory needs to be applied to the master directory.
+This is a simpler solution, but will not keep a fully synced master directory.
+If your application requires that this information is kept in sync then a script needs to be run at a regular interval that will read the information from a the mirrored directory and update accounts as they exist in the master directory.

+### Managing Passwords

+Since the Stormpath uses delegates authentication to AD / LDAP servers for authentication, it does not store the passwords for the accounts.
+Managing passwords for AD / LDAP are handled outside of Stormpath.